-9.20 Validation Surveys
+9.19 Validation Surveys

-9.21 The Council has invested significant resources in establishing an asset management database populated with approximately 95% of the housing stock condition surveys and this knowledge of the housing stock has been used to shape the Housing Improvement Programme. and the future annual life time renewal programmes to ensure our stock remains WHQS compliant

-- 9.22 The Keystone system was set up and implemented in June 2011 to provide a much better knowledge of the housing stock and more effective housing asset management.
-The system can provide:- - Investment planning. - WHQS returns. - "What if" scenario planning. - Asbestos register. - Contractor & planned programme management. - Energy management. - Accessible Home Register. - Servicing information. - 9.23 The system is instrumental in the Council managing its homes effectively and great strides are continuing to be made over the last year in improving data entry so improvement work is captured on the system and the Business Plan is now produced using the system. - 9.24 The following improvements have been made over recent years to improve the functionality of Keystone and ensure robust data is being produced by the system to assist in management of cyclical and investment programmes: - Servicing information has been vastly improved with Gas, Electrical, Solid Fuel, Oil and Adaptations Equipment servicing being run through Keystone.
-Other compliance servicing data, such as Lift Servicing, is now also recorded and held within Keystone. - Adaptations completed works are now recorded on Keystone allowing us to accurately monitor adapted stock. - WHQS Compliance Reporting further work has been undertaken to improve the accuracy and validity of data, allowing us to report directly from Keystone. - Energy efficiency & SAP scores all property energy records have been through a process of assessment and analysis to ensure correct data is held and energy assessments have been recalculated to show accurate SAP scores. - Going forward, our aim is to ensure that everyone in Housing and Building Services uses Keystone to its maximum potential. - The system has functionality the Council is keen to capture and Housing and Building Services are committed to further improvements in smarter working in the future e.g. introduction of the compliance dashboard & contractor access portal and the provision for officers to use tablets
+- 9.20 The Council has invested significant resources in establishing an asset management database populated with approximately 95% of the housing stock condition surveys and this knowledge of the housing stock has been used to shape the Housing Improvement Programme. and the future annual life time renewal programmes to ensure our stock remains WHQS compliant - 9.21 The Keystone system was set up and implemented in June 2011 to provide a much better knowledge of the housing stock and more effective housing asset management.
+The system can provide:- - Investment planning. - WHQS returns. - "What if" scenario planning. - Asbestos register. - Contractor & planned programme management. - Energy management. - Accessible Home Register. - Servicing information. - 9.22 The system is instrumental in the Council managing its homes effectively and great strides are continuing to be made over the last year in improving data entry so improvement work is captured on the system and the Business Plan is now produced using the system. - 9.23 The following improvements have been made over recent years to improve the functionality of Keystone and ensure robust data is being produced by the system to assist in management of cyclical and investment programmes: - Servicing information has been vastly improved with Gas, Electrical, Solid Fuel, Oil and Adaptations Equipment servicing being run through Keystone.
+Other compliance servicing data, such as Lift Servicing, is now also recorded and held within Keystone. - Adaptations completed works are now recorded on Keystone allowing us to accurately monitor adapted stock. - WHQS Compliance Reporting further work has been undertaken to improve the accuracy and validity of data, allowing us to report directly from Keystone. - Energy efficiency & SAP scores all property energy records have been through a process of assessment and analysis to ensure correct data is held and energy assessments have been recalculated to show accurate SAP scores. - Going forward, our aim is to ensure that everyone in Housing and Building Services uses Keystone to its maximum potential. - The system has functionality the Council is keen to capture and Housing and Building Services are committed to further improvements in smarter working in the future e.g. introduction of the compliance dashboard & contractor access portal. - The system has functionality which the Council is keen to capture and Housing and Building Services are committed to further improvements in smarter working in the future e.g. officers using tablets.

-9.25 Minimising & Recording "Acceptable Fails"
+9.24 Minimising & Recording "Acceptable Fails"